 In Jesus, “the living Father” has given us His Word come down from heaven, made flesh for the life of the world.

-This is the mystery of the faith that Jesus asks us to believe.
-And He gives us His promise: that sharing in His flesh and blood that was raised from the dead, we too will be raised up on the last day.
+This is the mystery of the faith that Jesus asks us believe.
+And He gives us His promise: that, sharing in His flesh and blood that was raised from the dead, we too will be raised up on the last day.